 Like Royal Caribbean, the type of solo cabin will depend on the ship.

-Note also that you will be sleeping in a single bed in all of these cabins.
+Note also that you will be sleeping in a single bed in these cabins.
+Arcadia and Aurora are adult-only ships, perfect for those looking for a child-free holiday.

 What extra amenities can solo travellers expect on P&O?